 In contrast, computers work in discrete time units that are described as instructions per second, governed by a central clock.
 Even if we create a very, very fast computer, how much data are we losing in between these discrete instructions, data which exists inside of and affects every cell?
 No matter how fast our computers are, each processor is still fundamentally sequential, and thus would not be able to simulate a nearly infinite amount of data that occurs in continuous time in a single neuron.

-In contrast to brute-force simulations, we may instead try to better understand how large networks of neurons actually work to produce thought.
+In contrast to brute-force simulations, we may instead try to better understand how biological neural networks actually work to produce thought.
 This is a much more promising path, as it could turn into something that we could potentially model on a computer, even if at a very small scale.
 It is important that building this type of understanding is made from the bottom up, rather than the top down.
-Bottom up understanding means we would have to understand how neurons work together mechanically to produce thought.
-The test is to see if we can infer what the thought is by only looking at neural activity.
-In contrast, top-down research emphasizes broad statistical correlations without any mechanical understanding.
+Bottom up understanding means we would have to understand how neurons work together mechanically to produce thought as an emergent phenomenon, while top-down research emphasizes broad statistical correlations without any mechanical understanding.

 Perhaps the biggest obstacle to general AI is not fancy hardware or complicated neuroscience.
-It’s the challenge of getting a computer to perform any kind of unscripted meta-thought.
-To best understand what I mean, I’ll give you an example.
+It’s the challenge of getting a computer to perform any kind of unscripted meta-invention.

 For example, a programmer can easily program a computer to do arithmetic on integers.
 You can give the computer an arithmetic problem, and it will instantly give the answer.
 Any human will be embarrisingly slower at the same problem.
 However, humans are still far more powerful in a much more meaningful way.